alexz89142/Violet/README.md

 clear outlines the feature that is being changed.
 I would also advise using the same general code format that is currently being used.

+## Contributions

+Special thanks to the following contributors:
+- alexz89142